UniversalDependencies/docs/workgroups/newdoc/simple_verbal_clauses.md

 Neither _toda la semana_ nor _al tren_ or _a las cinco_ can be promoted via passivization.
 Furthermore, they are inanimate, and only animate direct objects take the preposition.
+None of the adjuncts can be replaced by an accusative pre-verbal clitic:
+_*Él la trabaja._